RMI78/Pypsorem/README.md

 # License

-PyPsorem is licensed under the MIT License.
+Pypsorem is licensed under the MIT License.
 See the LICENSE file for more information.